Tihsrah/Revolutionizing-Workplace-Environment-with-Innovative-Insights/README.md

 ***

 📢 Greetings!
-You may have heard about the Puspal Roy incident at HDFC Bank , where a manager verbally abused staff members for not meeting company goals.
+You may have heard about the Pushpal Roy incident at HDFC Bank , where a manager verbally abused staff members for not meeting company goals.

 🌟 Now, amidst the discussions and social media hashtags, I believe it's crucial to move beyond mere words.
 This project aims to present a solution to industry leaders like Microsoft and Cisco.